asphytheghoul/Baraat/README.md

 - ### Extending Support for Images and Audio

-In the future, we aim to expand Project Baarat's capabilities beyond text to include support for images and audio, enabling multimodal learning techniques.
+In the future, we aim to expand Project Baraat's capabilities beyond text to include support for images and audio, enabling multimodal learning techniques.

 - ### Pipeline for Automated Dataset Cleaning